 - retained only for as long as necessary; and

 - processed in an appropriate manner to maintain security.

-Internal audit, data mapping and gap analysis
+- Internal audit, data mapping and gap analysis.

-We will record instances where data is transferred, or stored outside of the European Economic Area, and are committed to undertaking Data Privacy Impacts Assessments (DPIAs) of core business functions if a high risk to the rights of data subjects is identified during this process.
+- We record instances where data is transferred, or stored outside of the European Economic Area, and are committed to undertaking Data Privacy Impacts Assessments (DPIAs) of core business functions if a high risk to the rights of data subjects is identified during this process.